nbellomo/Multi_CLASS/README.md

 **Main developers:** Nicola Bellomo, José Luis Bernal and Giulio Scelfo

-The code will be publicly released upon acceptance of the two related articles (see below).
-Please, contact Nicola Bellomo (nicola.bellomo@icc.ub.edu) or José Luis Bernal (jbernal2@jhu.edu) if you want to use it before.

 -----------------------------------------------------------------------------

 Multi_CLASS is a modification of the public Boltzmann code CLASS (see information below) that allows for the computation of the **cross-tracer angular power spectra** of the number count fluctuations for two different tracers of the underlying dark matter density field.
 In other words, it generalizes the standard `nCl` output option of CLASS to the case of **two different tracers**, e.g., two different galaxy populations with their own redshift distribution, galaxy and magnification bias parameters, etc.